 The seamanship course is run approximately 3 times a year and runs for 8 consecutive weeks on Thursday evenings at West Beach.
 There is a Sunday morning practical session to put theory into practice on the boats.

-Some of the topics covered in the course are:
+Some of the topics covered in the course and through the Seamanship Manual are:

 Marks and lights